 I

-damaged 1978 Corolla helped.
+trade-in of my damaged 1978 Corolla helped.

 My

-graduate in December.
 I had about worn myself out.

 after graduation, I “tried out” for the full-time preaching

-position at the Charleston Church of Christ, in Charleston, Missouri.
+position at the Charleston Church of Christ in Charleston, Missouri.

-quickly.
-The Palmers, and their clan, became family!
+Palmers and their clan became family!

 In